timkeefedev/timkeefedev.github.io/_posts/2017-12-13-Blockchain-Landscape.md

 The full article [Look Before You Leap](https://docs.google.com/document/d/1nkK6MPQfI8Skf79BAMVctDvO8Pw2HiiFEFVPMp5aCog/edit?usp=sharing) is available on my Google drive.
 It is roughly 4100 words and should be about a 20–25 minute read.
 Among other things, the article includes links to blog posts with specific tools for determining if you should use blockchain technology.

+It describes:
+* _How code will be parsed by the compiler._
+* _How data items will be stored and accessed._
+* _How data items will be processed by the runtime._

+It illustrates how JavaScript code pattern/structures manipulate your data, which should lead to a better understanding of:

+* _Why a particular concept is useful in your program._
+* _Why a certain code pattern is used to implement the concept in your program._

 Some Highlights
 — 3 Take Aways and the Technology Tree Diagram